DigitalPasts/EvaCUN/how_to_participate.markdown

 The first runner-up for each task will win **250 Euros**

-To receive the prize groups need to provide details of a single bank account
+To receive the prize groups need to make the code available on Github and provide details of a single bank account.

+Winning models will be used by the eBL project.